ScottLogic/tech-trends-pyspark/README.md

 I've been favouring the notebook because it's easier for trial and error, but submitting a step would probably be a better long term solution.

+**Note:** I've been having problems loading the `analyze_sentimentdl_use_twitter` pipeline, it works in local mode for analysis a single string, but won't work across a cluster due to a TensorFlow problem.
+This could be a memory issue or could be a versioning issue, I haven't had a chance to solve it.
+Instead I've been using the simpler `analyze_sentiment` model, which is not trained on tweets.